HISTORY OF THE BREED

 Records show a gradual decline in popularity starting in the 1920,s.
 This may have been due to breeding restrictions during the war and a desire on the part of the dog-owning public for a change of fashion.
 Whatever the cause, the breed certainly reached a very low ebb during those years.
 We do owe an enormous debt of gratitude to the dedicated handful of breeders who, despite food shortages and the terrible anxiety of a country in the grip of a second World War, managed to keep their breeding lines intact.
 Today’s dogs are in direct line to the dogs bred by these stalwarts.
 Some of these were Mrs Howard Jones (Breezy); Mrs Hayes (Borstal); Mrs Moore (Russetone); Mr Howard Fairlough (Ballymakenny); Mrs Slater (Nadder) and last but not least, Miss Woodifield (Pathfinder).

 In the 1960’s the Montelle Irish Terriers appeared, bred and shown by Ann Bradley.
 Her dogs have been consistent winners over the years but also one of the best known kennels for producing good tempered family pets.
-Ann Bradley is well known and respected in the dog world and is Secretary of the ITA and a popular judge both in the UK and abroad.
+Ann Bradley is well known and respected in the dog world.
+She is Secretary of the ITA and a popular judge both in the UK and abroad.

 Kennel Club registrations for Irish Terriers are roughly about 300 per year and while the Kennel Club list the breed as a’ vulnerable native breed’, it is bred in sufficient numbers to be in a healthy position to be maintained and go forward.